 Winter Park established its first organized fire protection in 1900.
-The City’s fire limits were set from Lyman Avenue north to Canton Avenue and from New York Avenue east to Interlachen Avenue.
+The City’s fire limits were set from Lyman Avenue north to Canton Avenue and New York Avenue east to Interlachen Avenue.
 Six fire extinguishers were strategically placed throughout the district to be used to extinguish fires.

-Several major fires occurred in the early 1900s including the Seminole Hotel fire, the largest in Winter Park’s history.
+Several major fires occurred in the early 1900s, including the Seminole Hotel fire, the largest in Winter Park’s history.
 This grand hotel burned to the ground in September of 1902.

 Winter Park’s fire protection was enhanced over the following years.
 In 1915, Fire Chief E.R.
 Favor purchased a one-horse drawn wagon that carried 500 feet of hose and an extension ladder.
 By 1916, a motorized vehicle was used to tow the trailer to fire calls.

 Winter Park Fire Rescue once again set the bar for emergency services in 2001 through achieving International Accreditation.
 The Commission on Fire Accreditation International (CFAI) first awarded Accredited Agency status in August 2001.
-The process of Accreditation reviewed the agencies Strategic Plan, Community Risk Assessment and our response to 244 Performance Indicators.
+The process of Accreditation reviewed the agency's Strategic Plan, Community Risk Assessment, and our response to 244 Performance Indicators.
 The entire accreditation process was revisited in 2006 with the Agency once again achieving Accredited Agency status.

 In April 2006, Winter Park worked with a national manufacturer to improve the safety of America’s ambulances.
-Known as the Ambulance Safety Initiative, all aspects of ambulance operations were assessed and changes were made.
-Everything from ergonomically correct passenger restraint systems to the secured placement of loose equipment were reviewed and improved; the resulting initiatives were placed into service in all Winter Park ambulances by 2007.
+Known as the Ambulance Safety Initiative, all aspects of ambulance operations were assessed, and changes were made.
+Everything from ergonomically correct passenger restraint systems to the secured placement of loose equipment was reviewed and improved; the resulting initiatives were placed into service in all Winter Park ambulances by 2007.
 The agency has been recognized by the International Association of Fire Chiefs for bringing the problem to the attention to the forefront of the nation’s EMS community.
 The ideas born here in Winter Park continue to find their way into national standards for the design of safer ambulances.

-Another historic milestone was achieved by the agency in December 2014 when Winter Park Fire Rescue became one of only three known agencies in the United States to obtain not only ISO 1 classification and accreditation from the Commission on Fire Accreditation International, but to also be awarded accreditation from the Commission for the Accreditation of Ambulance Services (CAAS).
+In December 2014, WPFD became one of only three public agencies in the United States to obtain not only ISO 1 classification and accreditation from the Commission on Fire Accreditation International but also to be awarded accreditation from the Commission for the Accreditation of Ambulance Services (CAAS).
 This dual-accreditation and ISO 1 rating assures everyone Winter Park Fire Rescue has challenged itself to achieve the highest industry best practices.